The Division Error Code MIKE 20220360: Fixed

 int c = (b != 0) ? a / b : 0;

 put a conditional statement to useThe ternary operator in this updated code first determines if b is not zero before splitting.
-The software will divide and give the output to c if b is not zero.
+The software will divide the output to c if b is not zero.
 The software will set c to 0 if b is zero.

 Increase The Calculation